 Now we need to set some attributes for the Frame.
 We need a size and a Layout so the program knows how everything we add to the frame later should be arranged.
 I picked a GridLayout.
 GridLayout causes components to be arranged in cells of equal size in a grid system of a defined size.
 What I’m really trying to do is get two panels stacked on top of each other, but AWT doesn’t have a simple way to arrange a verticle stack.
 Import the GridLayout first.

 Set the mainFrame Layout as GridLayout (Line 26).
 The numbers in the brackets represent the numbers of columns and rows respectively.
 In this case I want one column and two rows.
 Line 29 sets the size of mainFrame to 500 pixels wide by 250 pixels high.
-The last line of code (Line 32) set the Frame to visible.
+The last line of code (Line 32) sets the Frame to visible.
 If you don’t have this line it doesn’t matter how good your GUI is, it won’t display when you run the program.

 If you run the program at this point, it should display this window: